 It is becoming increasingly common in cloud and container environments that hosts to be monitored can not only be generated but also expire automatically.
 Keeping up to date with the monitoring’s configuration in such an environment is no longer possible manually.
 Classic infrastructures such as for example, VMware clusters can also be very dynamic, and even if manual care is still possible it is in any case cumbersome.

-From version 1.6.0 the Checkmk Enterprise Editions supports your Checkmk in this process with a new tool: the Dynamic Configuration Daemon – or DCD for short.
+The Checkmk Enterprise Editions of Checkmk support you in this process with a smart tool the Dynamic Configuration Daemon or DCD for short.
 The dynamic configuration of hosts means that, based on information from monitoring AWS, Azure, Kubernetes, VMware and other sources, hosts can be added to, and removed from the monitoring in a fully-automated procedure.

-Special connectors can also make it much easier in the future to automatically take hosts into Checkmk from an existing CMDB.
+With special connectors, it will become even easier in the future, to automatically take hosts into Checkmk from an existing CMDB.

 2. Managing hosts with the DCD

-In version 1.6.0 of Checkmk the DCD is at first equipped with only one connector: the one used for piggyback data.
+Currently, the DCD from Checkmk is only equipped with a single connector: the one used for piggyback data.
 This is very universal, since the piggyback mechanism is used by Checkmk in all situations where the query from a host (usually by special agent) provides data of other hosts (usually virtual machines or cloud objects).

 Here are a couple of examples in which Checkmk uses piggyback in the monitoring:

-To do this the DCD analyzes the existing piggback data and compares it to the hosts which already exist in WATO, and then re-creates any missing hosts, or respectively, removes redundant ones.
-There are hosts which are automatically created by the DCD but which are still editable for you in WATO.
+To do this the DCD analyzes the existing piggyback data and compares it to the hosts which already exist in the Setup, and then re-creates any missing hosts, or respectively, removes redundant ones.
+There are hosts which are automatically created by the DCD but which are still editable for you in the Setup-GUI.

 Is piggyback data present?